-Choosing products made from paper converting can help leave a positive mark on our planet.
+Paper converting manufactured products can help leave a positive mark on our planet.
 Not only are paper products highly customizable, they are recyclable, biodegradable and often less expensive than plastic materials.

 Here are three facts about paper and some of its manufacturing processes.

 - There are more trees on the earth than ever before.
 It’s true.
 The paper industry actually creates forests instead of destroying them and most paper manufacturers plant four trees for every one they cut down.
 The Global Forest Resource Assessment says that our current tree population could last us 550 years, but most forests take a much shorter time to regenerate making our forests renewable resources indefinitely.